Ozarks Technical Community College

 Ozarks Technical Community College (OTC) is a public community college in Springfield, Missouri.
 It was established by Springfield and thirteen surrounding public school districts on April 3, 1990.
 It has six locations in southern Missouri.
 Students can earn a one-year certificate, two-year Associate of Applied Science degree (A.A.S.), Associate of Science (A.S) or Associate of Arts degree (A.A.).
 It is accredited by the Higher Learning Commission and had a fall 2021 enrollment of 10,506 students.

 History

 Because of the creation of the Junior College District of Central Southwest Missouri, the college was founded with the name Heart of the Ozarks Community Technical College.
 Classes were initially held at Cox Medical Center North and in the newly named Graff Hall and Building A, which was formerly owned by Graff Area Vocational Technical Center.
 The next year, it began offering general education courses located in the North Town Mall.

-September 1990 the schools founding president was chosen to be Dr. Norman K. Meyers.
+September 1990 the schools founding president was chosen to be Dr. Norman K. Myers.

 In 1994, the schools name was shortened to Ozarks Technical Community College.

 In 2003, it became one of the first smoke-free campuses in the country.